skrez/skrez.github.io/vibecoding_for_math.md

 # Vibecoding for Mathematics

-Quote?

 Mathematics is an ancient and infinite game, with rules that appear to be completely precise.
-The official rules of the game are the rules of logical deduction: A therefore B, and hopefully never NOT A. The game seems to have a completely specified reward function [^1] as one example of a `win condition’, we can take the one achieved by Perelman
+The official rules of the game are the rules of logical deduction: A therefore B, and hopefully never NOT A. The game seems to have a completely specified reward function[^1] as one example of a `win condition’, we can take the one achieved by Perelman

 *Is every closed 3-manifold with trivial fundamental group is homeomorphic to the standard 3-dimensional sphere, namely, the set of real solutions to*